Retiring to Arizona? Here Are 10 Critical Things You Need To Know

 Aaron/Adobe beautiful one story adobe style houses in arizona during day time

-One of the most significant issues facing Arizona right now is a drought, which is causing problems with the water supply in the state.
+One of the most significant issues facing Arizona right now is a drought, which is affecting the state's water supply.

-You have to drink more water when you live there because you’re in the desert.
-But the water shortage can also affect issues such as owning a pool or the kind of landscaping you choose.
+Because you live in the desert, you have to drink more water.
+However, the water shortage can also affect issues such as owning a pool or the kind of landscaping you choose.

 Many communities require plants that require little to no water or have restricted hours when you can water your landscape.